MR-CoAP/CoAP/README.md

 CoAP
 ====

-Constraint Application Protocol for the Moterunner Operating sytem
+Constraint Application Protocol for the Moterunner Operating sytem.